homepy/cyf/README.txt

 meow-cassandra, accessing Apache Cassandra 2 with the Datastax CQL Java driver.

-meow-batch, scheduled task with Quartz, message driven bean with spring-jms and activeMQ.
+meow-batch, scheduled task with Quartz.

+meow-jms, message driven bean with spring-jms and activeMQ.

 meow-webapp, Web Application with Spring MVC, jQuery and Bootstrap.